 The Accuphase P-300 is one of the all-time great what I would call mid-range power amplifiers.
 The P-300 isn’t up at the heavy hitter Gryphon / Krell / Mark Levinson end of the market, but it’s far ahead of most other contemporary manufacturers’ products and even now, is a bit of a hidden gem.

-Accuphase P-300 is built like a battleship and bulletproof when properly maintained and overhauled at this age as is necessary.
+Accuphase P-300 is built like a battleship and bulletproof when properly maintained and overhauled at this age as necessary.
 They also sound fantastic, with a powerful presence in any system and bags of power to drive all but the toughest loads, with finesse and subtlety to boot.

-There P-300 has a great-sounding headphone socket, filters, twin analog meters, multi-voltage capability and superb build and sound quality.
+The P-300 has a great-sounding headphone socket, filters, twin analog meters, multi-voltage capability and superb build and sound quality.
 It also features attenuators and front panel RCA inputs that give great flexibility and allow the P-300 to form the basis of an awesome no-preamp, line-level setup.

-I won’t go into too much detail as I want to keep this mostly about working on this particular unit, but if you are looking for a super well-built, powerful and amazing-sounding amplifier, the Accuphase P-300 should definitely be on your shortlist.
+I won’t go into too much detail as I want to keep this mostly about working on this particular unit, but if you are looking for a super well-built, powerful and amazing-sounding amplifier, the Accuphase P-300 should be on your shortlist.

 Problems

 This otherwise beautiful Accuphase P-300 had some history as mentioned and her owner confirmed that he had never listened to it, after picking it up cheaply.
-The blue LED power meter illumination is not my thing on an elegant old girl like this, but hey, some folks like this look and I have to say it definitely grew on me!
+The blue LED power meter illumination is not my thing on an elegant old girl like this, but hey, some folks like this look and I have to say it grew on me!

 This Accuphase P-300 had one ashed channel, heavily fluxed boards, multiple dead components and some very ordinary previous work.
 It had never had the work it needed though, despite having been previously looked at and this was immediately obvious.